psychemedia/classical-roman-and-greek-myths/demeter-and-persephone.md

 # Demeter and Persephone

-I quite like the Homeric *Hymn to Demeter* as a way of telling this tale (see the reworking of this poem in the next chapter)
+One of my favourite classical tales, that explains the two halves of the year by way of the descent to the underworld by Persephone for the winter months, and her return to the upper world for the remaining months.
+In terms of tellings, I quite like the Homeric *Hymn to Demeter* (see the reworking of this poem in the next chapter)

 ```{admonition} Homeric *Hymn to Demeter*, transl.
 Evelyn-White, 1914
 :class: dropdown